8hobbies/exact-search/descriptions/text.md

-A browser extension that toggles exact search for search engines.
+A browser extension that toggles exact/verbatim search in search engines.